 - Family and Marriage, because I’m a husband and father, and I love to see families thrive and be faithful.

-- Leadership, because I’m a pastor and a church-planter (someone who works with a team to start a new church), and I love to see people faithfully serve their families, businesses, and communities.
+- Leadership, because I have led as a pastor in several different capacities: Family, Youth, Assistant, Church Planter, and now Head of Staff.
+I love to see people faithfully serve their families, businesses, and communities.

 - Culture, because I love movies, T.V. shows, books, and music, and I believe these dramatically (pun intended…) effect the kind of people we become.